openalea-incubator/lightvegemanager/doc/tutorials.rst

 Tutorials with jupyter notebooks
 ################################

 Jupyter notebooks are available with documented tutorials exploring the tool features.
-The following files provides:jjjjjkkkkj

 .. toctree::